klack/klack.cloud/README.md

 - Joplin to replace Evernote
 - Plex to replace all streaming services
 - VPN with killswitch
-- SSL signed by Letsencrypt
+- SSL signed by Let's Encrypt
 - Automatic IP banning
-- Automatic updates- Download any movie or tv show by entering its name
-- Automatically get new episodes
+- Automatic updates
 - Logging, monitoring, and alerts

 # Services